elazarl/go-bindata-assetfs/README.md

 ## Specifying multiple directories

 To generate binary data from calling the `go-bindata-assetfs` cmd when declaring multiple directories, then you can use the `AssetDIR(dir string)` function.
-For example, running the following command inside a directory containg a `dist/..` & `public/...` directories:
+For example, running the following command inside a directory contaning a `dist/..` & `public/...` directories:

 ```
 $ go-bindata-assetfs dist/... public/...